 Ensure that you include one or more of these keywords in your Pinterest process

 - Name your images for Pinterest with keywords you are targeting on Pinterest.
-So mine all have something like botanical print, or wall art or similar in them.
+So mine all have something like botanical print, wall art, or similar in them.

 - Your pin title when you upload it to Pinterest using the Plus sign should have your keyword in